 The best approach to using Machine Translation (MT) is to include it within your existing translation workflow.
-For many large LSPs, MT is a key productivity enabler for almost all of the production departments.
-This use of MT is the result of a focus on translating everything possible through automation in order to streamline and reduce the outside translation costs What the technology savvy LSPs do is to create untranslated TMX files for their client data and then MT these TMX files, using them later as secondary translation memories during the post-edit phase of the project.
+For many large Localisation Service Providers(LSPs), MT is a key productivity enabler for almost all of the production departments.
+This use of MT is the result of a focus on translating everything possible through automation in order to streamline and reduce the outside translation costs.
+What the technology savvy LSPs do is to create untranslated TMX files for their client data and then MT these TMX files, using them later as secondary translation memories during the post-edit phase of the project.

 This creates two sets of TMX files to accompany a project dispatched to an external translator.
 One set consists of the previous Translation Memories as received from the client; the other set is that after being put through the MT system.
 The combined use of existing TM files, and new TM files created by the MT process means that every single word of the project is now translated.